 Enjoy every last crumb of my version of these delectable Palm Beach Brownies!

-- 8 ounces plus 1 tablespoon unsalted butter
+- 8 ounces plus 1 tablespoon unsalted butter, cut into cubes

 - 5 large eggs

 - 1 tablespoon vanilla extract